Back to Standing Policies of the Board of Legal Specialization and Education - 500 Course Approval

-(h) Authority of Staff.
-Staff shall evaluate all submissions for accreditation and grant or deny credit in accordance with BLSE policies and/or certification committee policies approved by the BLSE.
-Staff shall refer novel questions or matters of first impression to a certification committee and/or the BLSE.
-The BLSE may waive any policy if it finds the waiver would be in the best interest of the program.
+(a) Authority of Staff.
+Staff will evaluate all submissions for accreditation and grant or deny credit in accordance with the BLSE’s policies or the certification committee’s policies as approved by the BLSE.
+Staff will refer novel questions or matters of first impression to the BLSE or the relevant certification committee.

-(i) Notice of Accreditation.
-If accreditation is granted, staff shall advise the course sponsor of the assigned course number, credit hours awarded, the categories to which the credit hours may be applied, and the accreditation period and expiration date.
-If accreditation is not granted, staff shall notify the sponsor of the basis for such determination.
+(a) Accreditation Granted.
+If accreditation is granted, staff will advise the CLE provider of the assigned course number, the credit hour(s) awarded, the categories to which the credit hours may be applied, the accreditation period and expiration date.

-(j) Accreditation Period.
-The accreditation period of a course with multiple dates and locations shall not exceed 18 months from the date of the first course offering.
+(b) Accreditation Period.
+The accreditation period of a course will not exceed 18 months from the date of the first course offering.

-(1) Continuing legal education credit for study involving audio or video tapes, CDs, DVDs, or on-line courses may be given in the same manner as for live CLE courses.
+(1) CLE credit for study involving electronic media may be given in the same manner as for live CLE courses.

-(l) Interactive CLE Activities.
-A CLE activity that allows attorneys to participate or interact with one another and thereby fosters the free exchange of information and ideas is creditable.
-Interactive CLE credit may be claimed for activities in which attorneys participate through some type of electronic medium, such as:
+(b) Interactive CLE Activities.
+A CLE activity that allows lawyers to participate or interact with one another, fostering the free exchange of information and ideas, is creditable.
+Interactive CLE activities include those in which lawyers participate through some type of electronic medium, such as: